 You've a free day in Rio to explore at your own pace.
 If you want to relax and soak up the sun you are perfectly placed as your hotel boasts a wonderful spot right on the world-famous Copacabana Beach.
 Curving in a crescent over four kilometres, its white sand is lapped by azure waters and is sure to prove too tempting to resist.

-This evening we'll transfer you to the airport for your flights back to the UK.
+This evening we'll transfer you to the airport for your flight back to the UK.

 Day 18 UK

 You'll arrive back in the UK today.
 Upon arrival, either make your own way home or your Travelsphere Private Chauffeur Service will be waiting for the journey home (if you've pre-booked).